-- the right of access.
-You have the right to access the data that we hold on you.
-To do so, you should make a subject access request.
-You can request access or changes by contacting email@example.com
+- The right of access: you have the right to access the data that we hold on you.
+To do so, you should make a subject access request to our email provided above.

-- the right for any inaccuracies to be corrected.
-If any data that we hold about you is incomplete or inaccurate, you can require us to correct it but emailing us with details of inaccuracy and desired change.
+- The right for any inaccuracies to be corrected: if any data that we hold about you is incomplete or inaccurate, you can require us to correct it but emailing us with details of inaccuracy and desired change.

-- right to have information deleted.
-If you would like us to stop processing your data, you have the right to ask us to delete it from our systems where you believe there is no reason for us to continue processing it
+- The right to have information deleted: if you would like us to stop processing your personal data, you have the right to ask us to delete it from our systems where you believe there is no reason for us to continue processing it.

-- the right to regulate any automated decision-making and profiling of personal data.
-You have a right not to be subject to automated decision making in way that adversely affects you.
+- The right to regulate any automated decision-making and profiling of personal data: you have a right not to be subject to automated decision making in way that adversely affects you.
 We do not carry out automated decision making in respect of your personal data.